 The researchers concluded, however, that there is unequivocal evidence that habitual or regular marijuana use is not harmless, and that doctors should caution patients about possible lung damage from regular heavy marijuana use.

-Successful counseling method—In 2016, a team led by researchers from the VA New York Harbor Healthcare System and the New York University School of Medicine found that specialized counseling delivered by telephone may be more effective than state quit lines to help smokers in mental health care to kick the habit.
+Successful counseling method—In 2016, a team led by researchers from the VA New York Harbor Healthcare System and the New York University School of Medicine found that specialized counseling delivered by telephone may be more effective than state quit lines to help smokers in mental health care kick the habit.

-The study looked at 522 Veterans with mental health issues, 270 of whom received specialized counseling that incorporated motivational interviewing, problem-solving therapy and cognitive behavioral therapy.
+The study looked at 522 Veterans with mental health issues, 270 of whom received specialized counseling that incorporated motivational interviewing, problem-solving therapy, and cognitive behavioral therapy.
 The other 307 Veterans were referred to their local quit lines.

 The team found that the specialized counseling yielded a quit rate of 26 percent at six months, versus 18 percent for the state quit lines.

-A 2016 study by VA researchers in Hines, Ill.; Bedford, Massachusetts; and Pittsburgh, along with researchers from the U.S. Food and Drug Administration and two universities, found that these medications do not appear to increase the incidence of serious neuropsychiatric illnesses such as depression, schizophrenia, or bipolar disorder when compared with placebo.
+A 2016 study by VA researchers in Hines, Illinois; Bedford, Massachusetts; and Pittsburgh, along with researchers from the U.S. Food and Drug Administration and two universities, found that these medications do not appear to increase the incidence of serious neuropsychiatric illnesses such as depression, schizophrenia, or bipolar disorder when compared with placebo.

-Participants in the study were more than 8,000 adults aged 18-75 who smoked more than 10 cigarettes a day and were motivated to stop smoking.
+Participants in the study were more than 8,000 adults aged 18–75 who smoked more than 10 cigarettes a day and were motivated to stop smoking.
 About half (4,116) had a history of a past or current stable psychiatric condition.
-For 9 to12 weeks, some received varenicline, some buproprion, some a nicotine patch, and others a placebo.
+For 9 to12 weeks, some received varenicline, some bupropion, some a nicotine patch, and others a placebo.

-The participants were assessed to see whether they had any moderate to severe neuropsychiatric events during their treatment, and at a follow-up visit 9 to24 weeks after the treatment ended.
+The participants were assessed to see whether they had any moderate to severe neuropsychiatric events during their treatment and at a follow-up visit 9 to 24 weeks after the treatment ended.
 The researchers checked for episodes of agitation, aggression, panic, anxiety, or suicidal ideation.

 The team found that while there were more adverse events reported in the group that previously had psychiatric disorders, there was no significant increase in the incidence of such events in the groups receiving any of the four kinds of treatment.